Pawsey-Internships/pawsey-version-control/_episodes/16-access-tokens.md

 ~~~
 {: .language-bash}

 On Magnus, '~/.bashrc' is sourced automatically when the user logs in.
-On Topaz, it will need to sourced manually as shown above.
+On Topaz, it will need to be sourced manually as shown above.